Robert is an author, artist, graphic designer, and photographer. He writes about Survivalism and Futurism.

-How to Make a Wooden Gear Clock
+How to Build a Clock

 One day I will find the time and the money to sit down and make my own wooden clock.
 Until then, I've done all the research needed, figured out what tools to use, and learned about the different parts of a wooden clock.
 Here, I'll share what I've learned.

 Initially, it's hard to understand how a clock and its gears all work together, but it's actually very simple.
 This article discusses the following:

 - The tools required to make a wooden-gear clock.

 - How to build a clock, with visual aids and a video.

 This article is about making a wooden-gear clock from a plan purchased online.
 The most popular plans are Clayton Boyer clocks.
 Building a wooden-gear clock entirely from scratch requires mechanical and mathematical knowledge that's beyond the scope of this article.